-(1) The council will accept and consider petitions for emergency statewide amendments to the building code at any time, in accordance with RCW $\underline{19.27.074}$ and chapter $\underline{34.05}$ RCW.
+(2) The council will accept and consider compliant petitions for emergency statewide amendments to the building code at any time, in accordance with RCW 19.27.074 and chapter 34.05 RCW.

-The council will accept and consider all petitions for statewide amendments in conjunction with the state building code update cycle, in accordance with RCW 19.27.074 and chapter 34.05 RCW, and WAC 51-04-015 and 51-04-020 as follows:
+(3) The council will accept and consider ((all)) compliant petitions for statewide amendments that ((meet the complete application requirements as set by the council)) are submitted within the time periods the council posts for petitions relating to Group 1 and Group 2 amendments to be made in conjunction with the state building code update cycle((, in accordance with RCW 19.27.074 and chapter 34.05 RCW, and WAC 51 04 015 and 51 04 020 as follows:)).

-(a) For the purpose of review and adoption of new model code editions and statewide amendment submission, the state building code shall be divided into two groups:
+(a) For the purpose of review and adoption of new model code editions and statewide amendment submission, the state building code shall be divided into two groups as follows, unless otherwise directed by the council:

-(i) Group 1: International Building Code (IBC); International Existing Building Code (IEBC); International Fire Code (IFC); Washington state energy code-commercial (WSEC-C).
+(i) Group 1: International Building Code (IBC); International Existing Building Code (IEBC); International Fire Code (IFC) Washington state energy code-commercial (WSEC-C) and Wildland Urban Interface Code (WUI).

-(ii) Group 2: International Residential Code (IRC); International Mechanical Code (IMC); International Fuel Gas Code (IFGC); standards for liquefied petroleum gas are National Fire Protection Association (NFPA) standards 58 and 54; Uniform Plumbing Code (UPC); Washington state energy code-residential (WSEC-R).
+(ii) Group 2: International Residential Code (IRC); International Mechanical Code (IMC); International Fuel Gas Code (IFGC); standards liquefied petroleum gas are National Fire Protection Association (NFPA) standards 58 and 54; Uniform Plumbing Code (UPC); Washington state energy code-residential (WSEC-R).

-(b) The adoption period of new model codes commences when new editions of the model codes are available to the public.
+(b) ((The adoption period of new model codes commences when new editions of the model codes are available to the public.
 Within sixty days, the council shall publish a timeline to include a report of significant model code amendments and applicability of existing state amendments, followed by a submission period for new proposed statewide amendments.

-(i) The council shall review Group 1 codes and approve a report on significant changes and applicability of existing state amendments.
-The Group 1 report shall be posted on the council web site and a submission period of at least two months shall be allowed for new proposed statewide amendments.
+(i) The council shall review Group 1 model codes and approve a report on significant changes and applicability of existing state amendments.
+The Group 1 report shall be posted on the council website and a submission period of at least sixty calendar days shall be allowed for new proposed statewide amendments.

-(ii) Upon completion and posting of the Group 1 report, and provided new editions of Group 2 model codes are available to the public, the council shall review the Group 2 codes and approve a report on the significant changes and applicability of existing state amendments.
-The Group 2 report shall be posted on the council website and a submission period of at least two months shall be allowed for new proposed statewide amendments.
+(ii) Upon completion of the Group 1, public meetings, council actions and posting of the actions on the state building code council's website and provided new editions of Group 2 model codes are available to the public, the council shall review the Group 2 codes and approve a report on significant changes and applicability of existing state amendments.
+The Group 2 report shall be posted on the state building code council's website and a submission period of at least sixty calendar days shall be allowed for new proposed statewide amendments